-Rob Banyard powers to Paris on a bike and helps to raise £800,000
+Rob Banyard powers to Paris and helps to raise £800,000

 Published on 13 Jun 2018

-On Friday 8 June, Rob Banyard – Research Manager at THE PLANNING SHOP – embarked on a gruelling bike ride from London to Paris as part of the DMD Dash.
+On Friday 8 June, Rob Banyard – Research Director at The Planning Shop – embarked on a gruelling bike ride from London to Paris as part of the DMD Dash.

 The DMD Dash is charity bike ride hosted by Duchenne UK – a charity set-up to raise money to support research and the patients, parents and carers who are affected by Duchenne Muscular Dystrophy (DMD).